Darkcustard/pymenu/README.md

 # pymenu
-Pygame based library for ui simplification
+Pymenu is a simple library built using pygame for easy GUI creation.
-Elements can be individually handled or parented to another element to be handled automatically under the parents.draw() method
+Elements can be individually handled or parented to another element to be handled automatically under the parent's .draw() method
 Each element has a lot of customization but default values permit you to use the library with very little code.

 # Installation